con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	8b] after this quarter NG inserts: bcom ldan 'das kyi ye shes sku/ /

 And for the sake of every living being—
-Their ignorance submerging them in the mud,
+Sunk deep into the mud of ignorance,
 Their thoughts disturbed by various afflictions—
 So that they may obtain the highest fruit, (8)

-* 8a, *ajñānapaṅkamagna*: Vilāsavajra analyses this compound as meaning 'sunk into mud-like ignorance'.
-Both Tibetan translations indicate that ignorance is the agent that causes sinking into the mud.

 > prakāśayatu saṃbuddho bhagavāṃ śāstā jagadguruḥ |